 I have lived and worked in Communist and Socialist countries (China and Vietnam).
-It has always been fascinating to me how Communism and creative art do not always go hand-in-hand.
+It has always fascinated me how Communism and creative art do not always go hand-in-hand.

 Communism is not usually suitable for art; living under Communism is difficult for many artists.
 Art in a communist society should usually have a purpose and way to help further the communist ideals and ideology.
 In a Communist society, many artists are labeled as dissidents; others are forced to use their talents to create propaganda art.